COSC3020/theoretical-sorting-Assel-Aljazwe/README.md

   - Does not rely solely on comparisons.
   - Or the claim is incorrect.

-To summarize, while the empirical approach can provide practical insights into the algorithm's performance, the theoretical framework of algorithmic design and computational theory indicate that a comparison-based sorting algorithm achieving $O(n)$ time complexity for arbitrary datasets contradicts the established principles in computational theory.
+To summarize, while the experimental approach can provide practical insights into the algorithm's performance, the theoretical framework of algorithmic design and algorithmic theory indicate that a comparison-based sorting algorithm achieving $O(n)$ time complexity for arbitrary datasets contradicts the established principles in algorithmic theory.